Madbonez47/WHSTechNotes/journal.md

 # September 12, 2024
 positive,productive,prepared, polite, prompt
-productive would help the most by doing the work.
+productive would help the most by showing that I know what I am doing.

+# September 13, 2024

+confident
+consistent
+communicate
+courageous
+consistent would help the most by showing that I know what I am doing.